falkr/ttm4175/pages/unit-net1/preparation.md

 ## Introduction to Binary

 Binary code is fundamental in digital systems and computers.
-This video will give several examples of how binary code is used and even touches on ternary and quantum possibilities...
+This video gives several examples of how binary code is used and even touches on ternary and quantum possibilities.

 ---
 type: youtube